 Therapeutic harp music helps relieve pain that drugs don’t, soothes an emotional upset, and has become of particular help in hospice situations for human patients.
-One of the pioneers, Susan Raimond, also promotes the therapeutic effect of harp music in animals.
-The sound of harp music calms fractious dogs and cats and offers almost a natural sedative effect so that the upset animals become quiet, lay down and go to sleep.
+One of the pioneers, Susan Raimond, also promotes the therapeutic effect of harp music on animals.
+The sound of harp music calms fractious dogs and cats and offers almost a natural soothing effect to help upset animals become quiet, lay down and go to sleep.

 Helping Puppies With Music

 The simplest way to treat puppies with music is to put on music or turn on the radio.
 Choose the music you like—pets seem to respond best to music their owners enjoy because of the bond you share.
 If you have a favorite music genre you often play, your pet will associate the sound with your presence—so playing that same music when they are alone will remind them of you and help ease problems like separation anxiety.